Tigers vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Charlie Morton (5-6) will make his 13th start of the season.
+- The Braves will hand the ball to Spencer Strider (6-2) for his 14th start of the season.

-- He has earned a quality start six times in 12 starts this season.
+- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in seven of them.

-- Morton has made 11 starts of five or more innings in 12 chances this season, and averages 5.8 frames when he pitches.
+- In 13 starts, Strider has pitched through or past the fifth inning 12 times.
+He has a season average of 5.6 frames per outing.

-- He has finished one appearance without allowing an earned run in 12 chances this season.
+- In 13 appearances this season, he has finished three without allowing an earned run.

 |Opponent